 special needs and inclusion

 A good honours degree or equivalent in a relevant subject, with a minimum of 50% content in an appropriate modern foreign language.
 Alternatively, native speakers require excellent communication skills in English.
-A second language to A level (or B2) in French, German or Spanish.
+A second language to A level (or equivalent standard) in French, German or Spanish is recommended.
 Applicants offering only one foreign language are able to complete a short intensive Enhancement Course in French in order to achieve sufficient competence to teach a second language accurately and confidently at secondary level to at least Key Stage 3.
-GCSE Mathematics and English language at Grade 4 or above, or equivalent.

 All shortlisted applicants are subject to interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.